qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

      - Initial centers selection method.
        Possible values are:

        * 0 --- Farthest points: the initial centers are selected as the farthest points from each other.
        * 1 --- K-means++: The first center is selected uniformly at random from the set of input features.
          Subsequent centers are chosen based on a weighted probability distribution that favors features farther from existing centers.
          This ensures that the initial centers are well-dispersed, reducing the likelihood of poor clustering and improving the algorithm's performance.

+       *References: Arthur, David & Vassilvitskii, Sergei.
+(2007).
+       K-Means++: The Advantages of Careful Seeding.
+Proc. of the Annu.
+ACM-SIAM Symp. on Discrete Algorithms.
+8.*

    * - **Clusters**
      - ``OUTPUT``
      - [vector: same as input]